-While middle school STEM programs can introduce kids to subjects and materials they will need to succeed in high school, college and beyond, students can also develop and hone essential soft skills, like problem-solving and critical thinking.
+Incorporating STEM in middle school programs can introduce kids to subjects and materials they will need to succeed in high school, college and beyond.
+Kids can also develop and hone essential soft skills like problem-solving and critical thinking.
 Soft skills are more challenging to train, causing employers to seek out people with those skills already.

-Because of the interactive nature of STEM, kids can practice and develop soft skills like critical thinking, problem-solving and innovation to complete assignments and activities.
-These soft skills were the most desired soft skills for employers in 2021.
-Communication and the ability to deal with complex problems and situations also rank highly with employers, and you can incorporate these factors into your STEM program.
+The interactive nature of STEM allows kids to practice their developing soft skills like critical thinking, problem-solving and innovation to complete assignments and activities.
+These are essential areas of development and are the top skills desired by employers, especially as technology continues to change workplaces.
+Communication and dealing with complex problems and situations also rank highly with employers.
+Incorporating these skills into fun STEM activities helps kids develop early on.

-STEM curriculum provides an excellent opportunity to teach students about a new area of study, but you can also use it to set them up for success with the soft skills they will need in the workplace as adults.
+STEM in middle school curriculums provides an excellent opportunity to teach students about a new area of study.
+It can also set them up for success with the soft skills they will need in the workplace as adults.
 Even if students choose other careers outside of STEM, they can still implement the soft skills they practiced in those classes.

 What Does STEM Education for Middle Schoolers Look Like?

 When developing your middle school STEM activities and programs, you should keep some factors in mind to help you continually engage your students and provide them with a thorough STEM program.
 Some ideas include: